Tan-group/TiRNA/README.md

 bash run.sh

-3. RNA 3D Structure Prediction from Initial Structures
+3.RNA 3D Structure Prediction from Initial Structures

 3A.
 From Initial Structure in PDB Format

 Location: Run in from-3D-structure/PDB

 Steps:

 (1) Place your initial PDB structure file in the directory;

 (2) Configure parameters in config.dat;

 (3) Run with bash run.sh.

 3B.
 From 3D Structure in CIF Format

 Location: Run in from-3D-structure/CIF

 Steps:

 (1) Place your initial CIF structure file in the directory;

 (2) Configure parameters in config.dat;

 (3) Run with bash run.sh.